 So I had to think on the fly about what to do.
 I had originally planned to do the big day hike today so we could drive through the Taranaki area en route to Hamilton tomorrow.
 Since Mother Nature had other plans, I thought about doing a very long Taranaki loop that started and ended at the Chateau.
 Perhaps this would give us one last shot at doing the Tongariro Crossing tomorrow...

 The long Taranaki loop encompassed a stretch of twisty highway called the Forgotten World Highway.
-I had noticed a big waterfall that I had not seen in my research previously and was determined to see it.
+From one of the brochures we picked up at an i-SITE, I had noticed a big waterfall that I had not seen in my research previously and was determined to see it.
 The directions weren't too specific, but thankfully, it showed up on our Tumonz map in our laptop so we at least had something to go off of.

 It was 8am when we made it to a township called National Park.
 Seeing how we were running low on petrol, we waited for the place to open shop before filling up.
 Then, we headed north to Taumarunui.
 We didn't linger long in town as we knew we had a long day ahead of us.
 SH43 headed west from Taumarunui and so we took this road and began our Forgotten World Highway adventure.